Preventing Hypocalcemia in Major Trauma - A QIP in a Major Trauma Centre in UK

 Uche okpokiri

-INTRODUCTION Addenbrookes is a major trauma centre in the UK dealing with trauma of all ages and mechanisms.
+Introduction: Addenbrookes is a major trauma centre in the UK dealing with trauma of all ages and mechanisms.
 Major trauma is often complicated by hypocalcaemia which we have recognised that is often under-recognized and under-corrected.
-AIMS / OBJECTIVES To improve the knowledge gap among clinicians concerning hypocalcaemia as a complication of Major Trauma.
-MATERIALS / METHODS Utilising the PDSA cycle, we initially retrospectively reviewed the notes of over 40 major trauma patients between August 2022 and January 2023 and carried out a clinician's survey.
+Aims / Objectives To improve the knowledge gap among clinicians concerning hypocalcaemia as a complication of Major Trauma.
+Materials / Methods: Utilising the PDSA cycle, we initially retrospectively reviewed the notes of over 40 major trauma patients between August 2022 and January 2023 and carried out a clinician's survey.
 Following a period of formal teaching and education in October regarding hypocalcaemia as a complication of major trauma, the clinician survey was repeated.
-RESULTS In the initial survey, only 25% of clinicians recognized hypocalcaemia in major trauma - potentially leading to poorer patient outcomes.
+Results: In the initial survey, only 25% of clinicians recognized hypocalcaemia in major trauma - potentially leading to poorer patient outcomes.
 Following the implementation of the teaching programme, the incidence of clinicians recognizing hypocalcaemia rose to 75%.
-The prevalence of calcium prescribing by clinician's also rose from a trough level of 16% pre-education to 60% post-education DISCUSSION While hemorrhage in major trauma leads to calcium loss, resuscitation with blood products contributes to hypocalcaemia through citrate induced calcium chelation.
-CONCLUSION Hypocalcaemia is an under-recognised complication of major trauma and education helps to promote it's correction.
+The prevalence of calcium prescribing by clinician's also rose from a trough level of 16% pre-education to 60% post-education.
+Discussion While hemorrhage in major trauma leads to calcium loss, resuscitation with blood products contributes to hypocalcaemia through citrate induced calcium chelation.
+Conclusion: Hypocalcaemia is an under-recognised complication of major trauma and education helps to promote it's correction.

 Keywords: Hypocalcemia in major trauma,calcium chloride ,major blood transfusion.